Concordium/concordium-update-proposals/source/CIS/cis-2.rst

 -------------

 The idea of the logged events for this specification is for off-chain applications to be able to track balances and operators without knowledge of the contract-specific implementation details.
-For this reason, it is important for the token contract to log the appropiate event, anytime a modification of balances or operators are made.
+For this reason, it is important for the token contract to log the appropriate event, anytime modifications of balances or operators are made.

 - It MUST be possible to derive the balance of an address for a token type from the logged :ref:`CIS-2-event-transfer`, :ref:`CIS-2-event-mint` and :ref:`CIS-2-event-burn` events.
 - It MUST be safe to assume that with no events logged, every address has zero tokens and no operators enabled.

 The events defined by this specification are serialized using one byte to the discriminate the different events.
-No custom event SHOULD NOT have a first byte colliding with any of the events defined by this specification.
+A custom event SHOULD NOT have a first byte colliding with any of the events defined by this specification.

 .. _CIS-2-event-transfer: